Japanese court acquits the longest-serving death row inmate of a 1966 quadruple murder

 Hakamada was convicted of murder in the 1966 killing of an executive and three of his family members, and setting fire to their home in central Japan.
 He was sentenced to death in 1968, but was not executed due to the lengthy appeal and retrial process in Japan's notoriously slow-paced criminal justice system.

-Ogawa said he asked the prosecutors not to appeal the case, as is possible, but was told they have not decided.
+Ogawa said he asked the prosecutors not to appeal the case, as is possible, but was told they have not yet decided what to do.

 It took 27 years for the top court to deny his first appeal for retrial.
 His second appeal for a retrial was filed in 2008 by his sister.